Braffolk/typed-gml/README.md

 ## When and why to use?
 Type checking gets rid of the worst bugs by stopping any buggy code right where the bug occurs.
 For example if you made a typo in your code some days ago and have been working on unrelated things, but then find an undefined variable showing up in a random place, there is no simple way to know what caused it.
 Many functions handle undefined values just fine (e.g. a list, grid set instead of a multiplication) and the source of a bug can hence be hard to track down.

 The aim of Typed GML is to solve that by letting the programmer assert inputs and outputs.
-This is especially useful when dealing with unknown data, large data pipelines, networking or any other complex example.
+This is especially useful when dealing with unknown data, large data pipelines, networking or any other more complex application.
 For release mode, type assertions can be turned off by modifying a global macro.

 ### Example Usage